-There was a time not so very long ago when the proponents of the homosexual rights movement represented that all that they wanted was to be left alone to do what they wanted to do in the privacy of their own bedrooms.
-In adopting a curriculum to proselytize young grade school children with the school's LGBTQ+views, MCPS has moved well beyond that initial demand.
-Moreover, by eliminating the ability of parents and students to "opt out" of LGBTQ+indoctrination, MCPS is acting in a truly coercive and abusive manner to indoctrinate students with its secular humanist, religious agenda.
+There was a time not so very long ago when the proponents of homosexual rights represented that all that they wanted was to be left alone to do what they wanted to do in the privacy of their own bedrooms.
+In adopting a curriculum to proselytize young grade school children with the school's LGBTQ+ views, MCPS has moved well beyond that initial demand.
+Moreover, by eliminating the ability of parents and students to "opt out" of LGBTQ+ indoctrination, MCPS is acting in a truly coercive and abusive manner to indoctrinate students with its secular humanist, religious agenda.

 One would have thought that the 1972 Wisconsin v.
-Yoder decision a half-century ago had established the rule that compulsory education could not be used to override the religious liberties of parents and students - but MCPS and the courts below make the untenable argument that only the Amish may enjoy that decision's protection.
-Review should be granted simply to reaffirm that venerable precedent.
+Yoder decision a half-century ago had established the rule that compulsory education could not be used to override the religious liberties of parents and students - but MCPS and the courts below make the untenable argument that only the Amish may enjoy that decision's protection under Yoder.
+That decision articulates many legal propositions which support the position of Petitioners here.

-However, there is another aspect of Free Exercise that needs protection.
-The Free Exercise Clause creates a jurisdictional divide between the authority of the state and areas of individual autonomy where no government may intrude - in matters of "conscience."
+However, this Court should address the true purpose of the Free Exercise Clause - the recognition of a jurisdictional divide between the authority of the state and areas of individual autonomy where no government may intrude - in matters of "conscience."
 As Madison put it in his Memorial and Remonstrance: "Religion or the duty which we owe to our Creator and the manner of discharging it, can be directed only by reason and conviction, not by force or violence."
 In areas of religion, we are guaranteed Free Exercise of our own conscience.
 Applied here, parents' views of the LGBTQ+ agenda are matters of faith and "conscience," where our duty is owed only to God, making it an "unalienable right" not within the reach of government.
+Thus, Petitioners should prevail, not based on judicial "interest balancing," but because the state has no authority whatsoever over matters of conscience.

 The MCPS removal of the "opt-out" provision also violates this Court's Establishment Clause jurisprudence.
-Under a long and unbroken line of this Court's decisions, government schools may not teach the Bible, or have organized prayer, or even post the Ten Commandments.
-If public schools may not teach traditional morality, surely the MCPS cannot teach the opposite - especially when MCPS rules prevent parents and students from opting out to avoid being subjected to a LGBTQ+ catechism.
+Under a long and unbroken line of this Court's decisions, government schools may not teach the Bible, or have organized prayer, or even post the

+Ten Commandments.
+If public schools may not teach traditional morality, surely the MCPS cannot teach a pagan morality - especially when MCPS rules prevent parents and students from opting out to avoid being subjected to a LGBTQ+ catechism.